zachhannum/the-word-of-iron/manuscript/chapter_4.md

 "How?"

 The solitary word carried a heavy burden with it.
-"I don't think---" Viggo began.
+"I don't think—" Viggo began.

 "Please," she begged, still on her knees.
 "Tell me how he died."